How would you define your style?

 Can I send you a list of images I want or samples of photos I like?

 Of course!
-I will ask you for a list of family formal groupings – but that’s not required as I am very experienced at organizing groups.
-I am always present at key moments so I will capture everything that happens!
+We will ask you for a list of family formal groupings – but that’s not required as we are very experienced at organizing groups.
+Your photographer will always be present at key moments to capture everything that happens!
 Feel free to suggest shots such as a four-generation shot that may not naturally occur or emphasize shots of things that are most important to you.
-It is my pleasure to accommodate exactly what you envision for wedding photos!
+It is our pleasure to accommodate exactly what you envision for wedding photos!

 How quickly will we be able to see images from our wedding?
 And how long does it take to get our album?